Pintaius/LDmergeFM/README.md

 matrix has used all available data.

 `LDmergeFM` is not ancestry-aware.
-If ancestry-specific consensus matrices are desired (e.g. for trans-ancestry fine-mapping purposes) the user should run the script separately for each group of single-ancestry `LDSTORE` inputs.
+If ancestry-specific consensus matrices are needed (e.g. for trans-ancestry fine-mapping purposes) you should run the script separately for each group of single-ancestry inputs.

 ## Citation